kumard3/todo-streak-app/README.md

 - `src/App.tsx`: Main component that manages the overall state and renders child components
 - `src/components/`: Contains individual components (TodoList, TodoForm, DateSelector)
 - `src/types.ts`: TypeScript interfaces for the application
-- `src/utils/`: Utility functions for storage and streak calculation
+- `src/lib/`: Utility functions for storage and streak calculation
+- `src/service/`: Contains service functions for handling data operations and interactions with local storage and Firestore.